seasketch/geoprocessing/website/docs/tutorials/Tutorials.md

 #### AWSCLI

-If you are using a Docker devcontainer or Github codespace to develop reports you should already have access to the `aws` command.
+If you are using a Docker devcontaine to develop reports you should already have access to the `aws` command.
 But if you are running directly on your host operating system you will need to install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) it with your IAM account credentials.

 ##### Extra steps for Windows